The Complete College Dorm Packing Checklist for First-Year Students (Updated for 2026)

 First, you’ll need basic essential items like bedding, towels, and toiletries.
 Then you’ll want to add some personal touches to make your dorm feel like home.

-Here’s a checklist of dorm essentials to help you get started:
+Here’s a short checklist of dorm essentials to help you get started.

-- Bedding: sheets, (dorm beds are Twin XL) blankets, pillows, and mattress pad – College mattresses are typically old and maybe 4″ thick
+- Bedding: Sheets, (dorm beds are Twin XL) blankets, pillows, and mattress pad – College mattresses are typically old and maybe 4″ thick you might want to consider a feather. bed or foam topper.

 - Toiletries: soap, shampoo, toothpaste/toothbrush in a shower caddy

-- Electronics: laptop, TV (optional), plugs, chargers, and extension cord with extra USB ports
+- Electronics: laptop, plugs, chargers stations, and extension cord with extra USB ports.

-- Desk Chair, desk lamp, desk fan, and basic school supplies
+- Desk Chair, desk lamp, and basic school supplies

 - Decorations: posters, pictures, plants (optional)